 Importantly, the Court also recommended that Malta takes the necessary general measures to ensure that the relevant law is effectively applied in practice and that vulnerable individuals are not detained, as well as to limit any necessary detention periods so that they remain connected to the ground of detention applicable in an immigration context, and that they are undertaken in places and conditions which are appropriate.

 Following this judgement, detention practice changed slightly towards the end of 2023, as the duration of health-based detention reduced to a couple of days.
 It also led to a new practice whereby the vast majority of applicants were automatically detained under the Detention Order for a minimum period of around two months.
+This practice continued throughout 2024, with all newly arrived applicants detained for public health grounds for a number of days.

 In Ayoubah Fona vs. L-Avukat tal-Istat filed on 12 July 2022 before the Civil Court of Malta (First Hall), the applicant complains of his conditions of detention and the unlawfulness of his detention under the Prevention of Disease Ordinance.
 The minor applicant arrived in Malta in November 2021 and remained in detention for 58 days, with a substantial amount of time spent with adults in the HIRC.[10]
 At the time of writing, the case is pending.